askuratovsky/money-json-rates/README.md

     # set default bank to instance
     Money.default_bank = bank

-Also you can setup JsonRates as default_bank in money initializer in config/initializers/money.rb
+Also you can setup JsonRates as default_bank in config/initializers/money.rb

     require 'money/bank/json_rates'
     MoneyRails.configure do |config|

       bank = Money::Bank::JsonRates.new
       bank.api_key = 'xx-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
-      Money.default_bank = bank
+      config.default_bank = bank

     end

 An `NoApiKey` will be thrown if api_key was not specified.

 An `JsonRatesRequestError` will be thrown if jsonrates.com api returns error on api request.

 ## Contributing